Sensitive Data Desktop for secondary use of health and social data

 After login to SD Desktop, the user can start a pre-built computing environment (Linux OS), on-demand; available options offer the capability of doing simple statistical analysis to machine learning.

-To comply with the regulation, virtual Desktops for registry data are completely isolated from the internet and other services: you can only access the data you have requested from Findata;
+To comply with the regulation, virtual Desktops for seconday use are completely isolated from the internet and other services: you can only access the data you have requested from Findata;

 SD Desktop can be used to work with any type of data: text files, images, audio files, video, and genetic data.
 However, the virtual Desktop includes a limited set of pre-installed software (open source).
-Only Findata can import additional programs to the Desktop.
+Only the permit authority can approve the use of additional software/files/scripts and import them into your virtual Desktop.

 Before you start